 The so-called “Latte Salute” of President Obama was rightfully criticized in the media at the time.
 There was no reason for him to do that, his left hand was free.
 Below is a still from the Huffington Post.

-President Trump has extended the use of the salute to beyond just returning a direct salute from members of the military.
-He rendered a hand salute for ceremonies at the Tomb of the Unknown Soldier, for example.
+President Trump has extended the use of the salute to beyond just returning a direct and even an indirect salute from members of the military.
+He has rendered a hand salute for ceremonies at the Tomb of the Unknown Soldier and elsewhere.
 President Reagan went beyond the purview of the salute protocol, but the return salute, as I mentioned, is understandable.
 Now, it’s gotten out of hand.

 Military, law enforcement, and anyone else.
 Stop rendering a hand salute to those who do not warrant a salute.
 Civilians, stop trying to be more than you are.